 When deciding to hike the Inca Trail, the first thing you need to decide is what time of year to visit.
 While the Inca Trail is open every month except February, the best time to hike the Inca Trail is during the dry season which spans from May through October.
 However, May and October are the best times for the Inca Trail since it’s dry and warmer than June, July, and August.
 We did our trek in May and were able to hike in t-shirts at times.
 Even in the dry season, expect some rain.
 We got lucky and had only one afternoon of light showers.

 During the high season, crowds on the trail should not be a concern since only 500 Inca Trail permits are available each day.
-If you want to experience Machu Picchu with less crowds and don’t mind the rain, November through January may be more suitable.
+If you want to experience Machu Picchu with fewer crowds and don’t mind the rain, November through January may be more suitable.
 Also, if you visit during these winter months, you likely won’t have to make your Inca Trail reservation as far in advance.

 Why I Chose Alpaca Expeditions for the Inca Trail

 If you want to hike the Inca Trail, you have no choice but to use a tour company since you are not allowed on the trail without one.
 You’ll find a wide array of tour sizes and lengths with varying prices.
 I found Alpaca Expeditions through another blog and decided to give them a shot.
-Things that set Alpaca Expeditions apart from other providers included:
+Things that set Alpaca Expeditions apart from other providers include:

 - Straightforward booking process